amnafatimaa6-ops/Apple-Stock-Prediction/README.md

 Build predictive models for short-term forecasting Compare multiple models
-Deploy an interactive web application for real-time predictions 🧠 Models Used
+Deploy an interactive web application for real-time predictions

+🧠 Models Used
+Random Forest
+Gradient Boosting
+Ridge Regression
+USED FOR APP
 Linear Regression
 Bayesian Ridge Regression
 Both models were selected due to their strong performance on structured financial data.

 📊 Key Results